lmickes/pyWitness/manual/source/tutorials_adv.rst

 ---------------------------------------------

 To create confidence limits on binned cumulative, statistical measures and parameters, pyWitness uses the bootstrap method.
-This method takes N random participants from the original data *with replacement*. pyWitness can then proceed to compute any quantity (ROC, CAC, pAUC, fit parameters).
-This is repeated M times and the distribution of the computed quantity used to calculate a confidence interval with a user definable range.
+This method takes :math:`N` random participants from the original data *with replacement*. pyWitness can then proceed to compute any quantity (ROC, CAC, pAUC, fit parameters).
+This is repeated :math:`M` times and the distribution of the computed quantity used to calculate a confidence interval with a user definable range.